How to Pivot Into UX Writing Without Starting Over

 So Here’s My Simple Invitation for You:

 What’s one small way you can shift your focus today?
-Not on what you hope will happen, not on how others might react to it but on what makes you feel happy and inspired and hopeful when you put it out into the world.
+Not on what you hope will happen, not on how others might react to it, but on what makes you feel happy, inspired, and hopeful when you put it out into the world.
 I invite you to define it and take steps to make it yours.